-An institution denied candidacy upon initial application must wait one year before reapplying.
+An institution denied candidacy must wait one year before reapplying.
 This period of time may be shortened by action of the Board of Trustees.

-An institution denied accreditation upon initial application must wait two years before reapplying.
+An institution denied initial accreditation following a period of candidacy must wait two years before reapplying.
 This period of time may be shortened by action of the Board of Trustees.